Mannyy22/aws-bootcamp-cruddur-2023/journal/week1.md

 unset FRONTEND_URL="*"
 unset BACKEND_URL="*"
 ```
-<p>We want to use `FRONTEND_URL="*" BACKEND_URL="*" docker run --rm -p 4567:4567 -it backend-flask` this will set the env varibles when the contain is running and allow us to access our frontend and backend</p>
+ We want to use `docker run --rm -p 4567:4567 -it -e FRONTEND_URL='*' -e BACKEND_URL='*' backend-flask` this will set the env variables  when the contain is running and allow us to access our frontend and backend

 ## Write a Flask Backend Endpoint for Notifications